OUR SOLAR cell TECHNOLOGY

-In contrast, Rayton Solar is using advanced particle accelerator technology to develop solar cells consisting of a thin layer of gallium arsenide (GaAs)— a far more efficient super-semiconductor material— and it’s doing so at a significantly reduced cost.
-This will finally allow us to bring solar power to new solar applications, including cell phones, the rooftops of EVs, smart home devices, headphones, drones and more, thereby taking them completely off the grid.
+In contrast, Rayton Solar is using advanced particle accelerator technology to develop solar cells consisting of a thin layer of gallium arsenide (GaAs)— a far more efficient semiconductor material— and it’s doing so at a significantly reduced cost.
+This will finally bring affordable and efficient solar power to new solar applications, including cell phones, the rooftops of EVs, smart home devices, headphones, drones and more, thereby taking them completely off the grid.

 RAYTON'S SOLAR CELL MANUFACTURING PROCESS